somefool/habari-extras/plugins/podcast/trunk/readme.txt

 4. The content_type for all podcast posts is the same as the podcast id number from the posttype table.
 You can delete these posts completely or change their content_type to one that remains in your posttype table, most likely the 'entry' type.

 Changelog
+Version 1.1.2
+Changed: Added a civilized way to choose the background color for the Niftyplayer.

 Version 1.1.1
 Fixed: Add links to the droplists in the Habari media silo again after changes in how Habari processes stacks.